Carotid Artery Surgery & Stenting

 Fatty cholesterol deposits may create a blockage in the carotid arteries, located on both sides of the neck.
 This plaque build-up can reduce blood supply to the brain and cause a stroke.

-Experts at the Heart & Vascular Institute at Abington Health are highly experienced in diagnosing and treating carotid artery disease.
+Experts at the Abington Heart and Vascular Institute – Jefferson Health are highly experienced in diagnosing and treating carotid artery disease.
 Lifestyle changes or medication may improve your condition.
 When those treatments aren’t sufficient, our specialists perform surgery.

 Surgical Treatments for Carotid Artery Problems